Plumeria pudica Jacq.

 How to Grow and Care

-Although you don’t have to live in the tropics to grow Plumeria in the home garden, you should be aware of its growing requirements beforehand.
+Although you don't have to live in the tropics to grow Plumeria in the home garden, you should know its growing requirements beforehand.

-Often grown in the garden as an ornamental shrub or small tree, Plumerias need to be grown in well-draining soil that is slightly acidic.
+Often grown in the garden as an ornamental shrub or small tree, Plumerias need to be grown in well-draining, slightly acidic soil.
 They also need at least 6 hours of full sun.

-While the plants are fairly tolerant of both salt and windy conditions, they are not tolerant of cold and must be protected.
+While the plants are fairly tolerant of salt and windy conditions, they are not tolerant of cold and must be protected.
 Therefore, they should be container grown in colder regions.
-In areas that may be warm most of the time but still fairly prone to cold winters, the plant can be dug up and overwintered indoors.
-Alternatively, you can sink container grown Plumerias in the ground, bringing them indoors once the temperatures begin to drop in fall.
-Once warmer temps return in spring, you can return the plants back outdoors.
+In areas that may be warm most of the time but are still fairly prone to cold winters, the plant can be dug up and overwintered indoors.
+Alternatively, you can sink container-grown Plumerias in the ground, bringing them indoors once the temperatures begin to drop in fall.
+Then, once warmer temps return in spring, you can return the plants outdoors.

 - Back to genus Plumeria